 Ensuring OSHA compliance will not only significantly increase the occupational safety and health of your employees, but it will also reduce your risk of penalties and fines should you undergo an OSHA inspection.

 OSHA requires employers to keep an inventory of their chemicals and flammable liquids.
-This includes an MSDS, which describes the chemicals’ ingredients and how they should be stored.
+This includes an SDS, which describes the chemicals’ ingredients and how they should be stored.

 This information should be used when facilitating a proper storage area for hazardous chemicals and flammable liquids.
 Chemicals need to be contained in appropriate chemical storage cabinets, approved containers and portable tanks that are labelled.